-Preboot Behavior Warnings and Errors Enables or disables the action to be taken when a warning or error is encountered.
-By default, the Prompt on Warnings and Errors option is selected.
+Preboot Behavior By default, the Prompt on Warnings and Errors option is selected.
 Stop, prompt, and wait for user input when warnings or errors are detected.
 NOTE: Errors deemed critical to the operation of the computer hardware stop the functioning of the computer.
 Extend BIOS POST Time Sets the BIOS POST (Power-On Self-Test) load time.
 By default, the 0 seconds option is selected.

-Table 43.
+Table 44.
 System setup options-Virtualization menu

 Virtualization Support Intel Virtualization Technology Enable Intel Virtualization Technology (VT) When enabled, the computer can run a Virtual Machine Monitor (VMM).
 By default, the Enable Intel Virtualization Technology (VT) option is enabled.
 VT for Direct I/O Enable Intel VT for Direct I/O When enabled, the computer can perform Virtualization Technology for Direct I/O (VT-d).
 VT-d is an Intel method that provides virtualization for memory map I/O. By default, the Enable Intel VT for Direct I/O option is enabled.
 Intel Trusted Execution Technology (TXT) Intel Trusted Execution Technology (TXT) is a set of hardware extensions to Intel processors and chipsets.
 It provides a hardware-based root of trust to ensure that a platform boots with a known good configuration of firmware, BIOS, virtual machine monitor, and operating system.
-The following must be enabled in order to enable Intel TXT - • Intel Virtualization Technology - X • Intel Virtualization Technology - Direct By default, the Intel Trusted Execution Technology (TXT) option is disabled.
+The following must be enabled in order to enable Intel TXT - • Intel Virtualization Technology - X • Intel Virtualization Technology - Direct By default, the Intel Trusted Execution Technology (TXT) option is enabled.
 For additional security, Dell Technologies recommends keeping the Intel Trusted Execution Technology (TXT) option enabled.
 DMA Protection Enable Pre-Boot DMA Support Allows you to control the Pre-Boot DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Enable Pre-Boot DMA Support option is enabled.
 For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
 Enable OS Kernel DMA Support Allows you to control the Kernel DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
 For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
-By default, the Enable OS Kernel DMA Support option is enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
+By default, the Enable OS Kernel DMA Support option is enabled.

 Table 44.
-System setup options-Performance menu
+System setup options-Virtualization menu (continued)